lmammino/iteration-protocols-workshop/02-generators/README.md

 >
 > If you really struggle with this, you can have a look at [`zip.solution.js`](/02-generators/exercises/zip.solution.js) for a possible solution.

+> **🎭 PLAY**
+> Did you manage to implement `zip`?
+Well done you!
+Now can you implement a more generic version of `zip` that accepts an arbitrary number of iterables as arguments?
+If you pass N iterables it should create a new iterable that yields an array of N items (1 from every iterable).

 ## Summary